Commonwealth Shared Scholarship

 Applicants must hold a successful offer of study from UWE Bristol for the applicable courses above.

 You must submit an application on the Commonwealth Scholarship Commission online application system.
-This submission must be completed by Friday 9 April 2021 at 16:00 UK time.
+This submission must be completed by Monday 20 December 2021 at 16:00 (GMT).
 Applications submitted after this date will not be considered.

 To access the Commonwealth Scholarship Commission's Complaints Procedure and Safeguarding Policy, please visit the UK Government website.